montybasquiart/alx-system_engineering-devops/command_line_for_the_win/README.md

 ```
 $ sftp montybasquiart@alx_server
 ```
-You will connect the remote system and it will prompt you for your password This will then connect you to the remote system.
+You will connect the remote system and it will prompt you for password.
+This will then connect you to the remote system.
 ## Navigating with SFTP
-A helful tip before we deep dive
+A helful tip before we deep dive:
-This will list all commands within the remote system
+This command below will list commands within the remote system
 ```
 sftp> ? or help
 ```